The Trump administration has secretly rewritten nuclear safety rules

 The origins of the changes can be traced to the Oval Office.
 In May of last year, Trump sat behind the Resolute Desk and signed a series of executive orders on nuclear energy.

 "It's a hot industry, it's a brilliant industry, you have to do it right," Trump said as smiling executives from the nuclear industry looked on.
-"It's become very safe and environmental, yes one hundred percent."
+"It's become very safe and environmental, yes 100%."

 Loading...